July 20, 2012

-In her notes, she wrote that she was concerned her patient had a social phobia — Asperger’s, possibly — but her primary theory was schizoid personality disorder.
+In her notes, she wrote that she was concerned her patient had a social phobia — Asperger’s, possibly, but her primary theory was schizoid personality disorder.
 One thing he’d said really stuck out, and supported that theory: “I don’t have relationships with people; they have relationships with me.”
-And another, about his murderous urges: “I like thinking about it.”
+And another, about his idea of extinguishing the human race: “I like thinking about it.”

 He seemed to get worse as the weeks went by.
 He came to sessions, but was disinterested.
 The therapist urged him to take an anti-psychotic (a step further than the Zoloft), but he refused.
 He seemed angrier, and more distant.